gregvonkuster/docker-galaxy-ChIP-exo/README.md

 Galaxy instance with ChIP-exo tools shipped in a Docker container. :whale:

 Usage
 =====

 First you need to install docker for your platform by following the instruction at https://docs.docker.com/installation/

-After successful installation, get the default IP address used by docker:
+If running on OS X (skip this if running on Linux), after successful installation, get the default IP address used by docker:

 ``docker-machine ip default``